Active Termite Control technician

 What I check

-A pre-purchase timber pest inspection covers the three timber pests.
+A pre-purchase inspection covers three things.

 • Wood borers.
 Active and old borer activity in structural and decorative timber.

-Book it as soon as contracts are signed.
-The cooling-off period on a residential purchase is short, only a few business days, so the sooner I can get there, the more room you've got to act on what I find.
-Call me, tell me you're in a cooling-off period, and I'll do my best to fit you in quickly.
-I work across all of Sydney.
+Book as soon as contracts are signed.
+The cooling-off period on a residential purchase in NSW is short, only a few business days, so the earlier I can get out there, the more time you've got to act on what I find.

 How I work